nasa-jpl/autoRIFT/README.md

        testAutorift.py -m I1 -s I2 -fo 1

-where "I1" and "I2" are the images as defined in the instructions below.
+where "I1" and "I2" are the reference and test images as defined in the instructions below.
 The "-fo" option indicates whether or not to read optical image data.

 ### 3.2 Radar image over regular grid in imaging coordinates